mykoz/resource-links/spark/spark2/1_spark_install.md

 reshama$
 ```

-:boom: **Congrats!
-You are now running Spark!  with Python!** :boom:
+:boom: :spark: **Congrats!
+You are now running Spark!  with Python!** :boom: :spark: